 2021 School Board Survey

-Copy and paste the survey questions below into your word processor, type your
+Copy and paste either select questions or the full survey below into your word processor, type your

 answers and send to

-compose your own statement using some of the survey's themes.
-You can also
+you can compose your own statement using some of the survey's themes, or

-for a phone or in person interview, from which LifePac can write an interview report for posting.
+for a phone or in person interview, from which LifePac can write a report for posting.